Bike safety matters.

 We use our car as little as possible.

 We bike and walk as much as we can.

-All my kids, even our three year old, bicycle commute to school.
+All my kids, even our three-year-old daughter, bicycle commute to school.

 To be sworn at by a cyclist—one of my tribe—was really upsetting.
-Even more upsetting was the idea that I almost hit her.
+But even more upsetting was the idea that I almost hit her.

 This past May I got hit by a car while I was on my bicycle, by an 85-year-old driver who forgot to look as she drove through an intersection.
 I spent the day in the ER.
 I lost three days of work.
 My back and neck may be permanently damaged.
 And I’ve had recurring nightmares and insomnia because of it.
 My bicycle—my main mode of transportation—was totaled.

 But worse than any of that was the realization that I was lucky.

 I could so easily have been killed, as my friend’s 16-year-old son was years ago when he was bicycling.